wastelands, Rockets and resorts

-- Zhezqazghan is famous for two things, to both of which we'll devote our time in town: the vast Kengir Gulag, the site of a daring and shortly successful uprising back in 1954, and the leafy alleys full of trees planted by the Soviet, Russian and now also American and European cosmonauts, who usually land in the steppes surrounding the town upon their return to Planet Earth.
+Zhezqazghan is famous for two rather unappealing attractions, to both of which we will, of course, devote our time in town: the vast Kengir Gulag, the site of a daring and shortly successful uprising back in 1954; and the leafy alleys full of trees planted by the Soviet, Russian and now also American and European cosmonauts, who usually land in the steppes surrounding the town upon their return to Planet Earth.

 DAY 14 - Balkhash

 We'll depart from Zhezqazghan early in the morning to undertake our longest road-trip up to the lakeside town of Balkhash.